floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 To do this we can use flatMap. flatMap takes a function that accepts an input whose type is the value of the previous Effect and returns a new Effect.
-The result of the flat map will be a new Effect whose value is the value of the returned Effect, and whos error and requirements are a combination of the old and new Effects.
+The result of the flat map will be an Effect whose value is the value of the Effect returned by the mapping function, in this case number, and whos error and requirements are a combination of new and previous effects.

 ---